-- incur liens; - incur or assume additional debt or guarantees or issue preferred stock; - pay dividends, or make redemptions and repurchases, with respect to capital stock; - prepay, or make redemptions and repurchases of, subordinated debt;
+- incur liens; - incur or assume additional debt or guarantees or issue preferred stock; - pay dividends, or make redemptions and repurchases, with respect to capital stock;

-- make loans and investments;

-- make capital expenditures;

-- engage in mergers, acquisitions, asset sales, sale/leaseback transactions and transactions with affiliates;

-- change the business conducted by us or our subsidiaries; and

-- amend the terms of subordinated debt.
+- prepay, or make redemptions and repurchases of, subordinated debt; - make loans and investments; - make capital expenditures; - engage in mergers, acquisitions, asset sales, sale/leaseback transactions and transactions with affiliates; - change the business conducted by us or our subsidiaries; and - amend the terms of subordinated debt.

 The operating and financial restrictions and covenants in our senior secured credit facilities and any future financing agreements may adversely affect our ability to finance future operations or capital needs or to engage in other business activities.
-A breach of any of the restrictive covenants in our senior secured credit facilities would result in a default under our senior secured credit facilities.
-If any such default occurs, the lenders under our senior secured credit facilities may elect to declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable, or enforce their security interest, any of which would result in an event of default.
+A breach of any of the restrictive covenants in our senior secured credit facilities would result in a default under our senior secured credit facilities may elect to declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable, or enforce their security interest, any of which would result in an event of default.
 The lenders will also have the right in these circumstances to terminate any commitments they have to provide further borrowings.